sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### Install machine

-1. Make sure you have at least 30 GB of disk space free, as you will end up with a few copies of the machine you are working on, in different forms.
+1. Make sure you have at least 40 GB of disk space free, as you will end up with a few copies of the machine you are working on, in different forms.
 * Use virtualbox manager to create a new Ubuntu virtual machine. (named something like fwtest-w1604-base or fwdev-w1604-base).
 Give 60 GB dymanic storage (for fwdev, or 50 for fwtest).
 0.75 GB ram is too small, give 2048 MB RAM for fwdev or 1536 for fwtest.
-* Boot new virtual machine, specifying wasta 16.04 iso file.
+* Boot new virtual machine, specifying wasta 16.04 or 18.04 iso file.
 * At wasta grub menu, specify to start installing right away.
 * Use default keyboard.
 Don't download updates while installing (it may use a slow mirror and take forever).
 Don't install flash, etc.
 * Choose "Something else" and make one big `/` partition with no swap.